-The fungal ITS1-2 gene sequences were amplified using the primer pair, ITS4- TCCTCCGCTTATTGATATGS (forward) and ITS5- GGAAGTAAAAGTCGTAACAAGG (Reverse) through Polymerase Chain Reaction (PCR).
-PCR cocktail contained 3 μ L of genomic DNA (10 ng/ μ L), 0.1 μ L of 5 μ / μ l Taq DNA polymerase, 2.5 μ L of 10x PCR buffer, 1.0 μ L of DMSO, 0.8 μ L of 2.5 mM DNTPs, 1.0 μ L of 25 mM MgC1 $2$ (Promega), and 1 μ L each of forward primer and reverse primer (concentration of 5 μ M).
-The total reaction volume was made up to 25 μ l using 13.4 μ l Nuclease free water.
+The fungal ITS1-2 gene sequences were amplified using the primer pair, ITS4-TCCTCCGCTTATTGATATGS (forward) and ITS5- GGAAGTAAAAGTCGTAACAAGG (Reverse) through Polymerase Chain Reaction (PCR).
+PCR cocktail contained 3 $\mu$ L of genomic DNA (10 ng/ $\mu$ L), 0.1 $\mu$ L of 5 $\mu$ / $\mu$ I Taq DNA polymerase, 2.5 $\mu$ L of 10x PCR buffer, 1.0 $\mu$ L of DMSO, 0.8 $\mu$ L of 2.5 mM DNTPs, 1.0 $\mu$ L of 25 mM MgC1 $2$ (Promega), and 1 $\mu$ L each of forward primer and reverse primer (concentration of 5 $\mu$ M).
+The total reaction volume was made up to 25 $\mu$ I using 13.4 $\mu$ I Nuclease free water.
 Amplifications were performed in a thermal cycler (Eppendorf) using an initial denaturation step of 94 °C for 5 minutes, followed by 36 cycles of denaturation at 94 °C for 30 seconds, annealing at 54 °C for 30 seconds and elongation for 45 seconds at 72 °C with a final extension for 7 min at 72 °C. The amplicons (PCR products) from the above reaction were separated by gel electrophoresis on 1.5 % agarose gel.

 Amplified products were sequenced on ABI 3500 Genetic Analyzer (Thermo Fisher Scientific, Massachusetts, United States of America) using Sanger sequencing.
-Single-stranded DNA template, a DNA polymerase, a DNA primer, dideoxynucleotide triphosphates (ddNTPs) and deoxynucleotide triphosphates (dNTPs) were used for sequencing.
+Single-stranded DNA template, a DNA polymerase, a DNA primer, di-deoxynucleotide triphosphates (ddNTPs) and deoxynucleotide triphosphates (ddNTPs) were used for sequencing.
 Each dideoxynucleotide (ddNTP) incorporated intermittently terminated DNA chain elongation as they lack 3'-OH group which is responsible for the formation of a phosphodiester bond between two nucleotides.
-This stopped the extension of DNA.
+Consequently, extension of the DNA stopped.

-2.4 Statistical Analysis and Phylogeny
+2.4 Statistical Analysis

-Frequency of occurrence of fungi was determined based on the Score Method recommended by Ataga and Akueshi [6]; where the numeral "1" represents absence of fungi and "2" represents absence of fungi; so that any value above "1" indicates presence of fungi.
-The identification of the isolated fungi by traditional cultural method was carried out with reference to Umechuruba and Elenwo [7] and Ataga et al. [8].
+Frequency of occurrence of fungi were determined based on the Score Method recommended by Ataga and Akueshi [8]; where the numeral "1" represents absence of fungi and "2" represents absence of fungi; so that any value above "1" indicates presence of fungi.
+The identification of the isolated fungi by traditional cultural method was carried out with reference to Umechuruba and Elenwo [9] and Ataga et al. [10].
 For identification using molecular technique, sequence editing which comprises trimming and sequence alignment using Clustal W were performed on MEGA X. Sequences were blasted on NCBI database for identification of species.
-The sequences of the ITS1-2 gene of the isolates were compared with the ITS sequences in GenBank.
-Best BLAST hits were used for the construction of neighbor-joining phylogenetic tree using the maximum composite likelihood method and evolutionary analysis was conducted on MEGA X software [9].